 Enjoyment; Watching any piece of great cinema is a truly special and unique experience.
 They make us feel beyond ourselves in some form.
 A year prior to the release of Avengers: Endgame, we watched our heroes fall.
 The emotion that carried was heavy.
 Here with Avengers: Endgame is an uplifting experience of rising after the fall.
 As a fan of comics, the MCU, or just movies in general, it would be hard not to love and really have a great time during and after this film.
 Avengers: Endgame is a wild ride and a well-paced one at that.
 The comedy is there amongst the action.
 The entire movie is greatly impactful for audiences and the entire franchise at its base.
 There aren’t many things that take away from the overall enjoyment without being overly and unnecessarily nit-picky.
 Hype that collected for the twenty-second installment in Marvel’s Cinematic Universe was fully lived up to as well.
 To top off the high amounts of enjoyment from this film is a satisfying finale that closes the epic in a way some might not love, but all can appreciate.

-David: “Personally, I can’t see Avengers: Endgame as anything other than a true masterpiece.
-While I did get doubtful a bit in the early second act, I was pleased to see the slower parts did turn into something.
+David: “Personally, I can’t see Avengers: Endgame as a true masterpiece.
+I did get doubtful a bit in the early second act, though I was pleased to see the slower parts did turn into something.
 It is definitely up there on the top of the superhero genre.
 Avengers: Endgame – whether you are a fan of the franchise or not – is indisputably a new achievement for cinema that will surely be difficult to surpass as a phenomenal film.”

-JP: “In my opinion, Avengers: Endgame is the best superhero movie I’ve ever seen – even more so than The Dark Knight.
+JP: “In my opinion, Avengers: Endgame is one of the best superhero movies I’ve ever seen – even more so than The Dark Knight.
 While, yes, The Dark Knight is a “better made” film, Avengers: Endgame is still the better experience.
 It made me laugh, cry, shout with joy, and reminisce – which is more than any other superhero movie has ever done to me.
-It is – plain and simple – a masterpiece, and the greatest conclusion ever crafted in the superhero medium.”
+It is – plain and simple – a near-masterpiece, and the greatest conclusion ever crafted in the superhero medium.”